Core Brand Values: What they are, why they matter, and how to get them right.

 “Well, but wouldn’t we be able to garner a wider audience by being vague about our brand values?” you would ask.
 But the answer is no. The more defined your core brand values, the more polished and genuine your brand looks.
 And the more genuine your brand is, the more customers are drawn to you.

 In other words, some businesses may not take the process of defining their fundamental values very seriously.
 You could select a few uninspired cookie-cutter corporate ideals that everyone agrees on and call it a day.
-Your brand’s core values are not just a vanity endeavour, something to include in the “About Us” part of your webpage to make it appear as though you’re doing more than just selling goods.
+Your brand’s core values are not just a vanity endeavor, something to include in the “About Us” part of your webpage to make it appear as though you’re doing more than just selling goods.
 It’s way deeper than that.
 Let’s have a look.

 The principles that you, as a business, stand for are known as your brand’s core values.
 They operate as a beacon, guiding your brand’s story, activities, habits, and decision-making.